dhruvabhat24/geek-4-geeks-october/README.md

 - You dont need to read input or print anything.
 Complete the function booleanMatrix() that takes the matrix as input parameter and modifies it in-place.
 - Expected Time Complexity: O(R * C)
 - Expected Auxiliary Space: O(R + C)
+## 3. Boundary traversal of matrix
+- You are given a matrix of dimensions n x m.
+The task is to perform boundary traversal on the matrix in a clockwise manner.
+- Complete the function boundaryTraversal() that takes matrix, n and m as input parameters and returns the list of integers that form the boundary traversal of the matrix in a clockwise manner.